MaramAlossaimi/MaramAlossaimi/content/talks/Poisson algebras and Iterated skew polynomial algebras/index.md

  Let $B$ be a Poisson algebra $C[x,y,z]$ with Poisson bracket {$y,x$}$=c_1 xy+\rho_1,$ {$z,x$}$=c_2 xz+\rho_2,$   {$z,y$}$=c_3xy+\rho_3$, where  $c_i, \rho_i \in C$  and $i=1,2,3$.
  We can obtain an iterated skew polynomial algebra such that its semiclassical limit is equal to $B$.
- In this talk I will give some definitions, theorems and examples.
+ In this talk I give some definitions, theorems and examples.

 ### Event:
 [The First International Conference on Mathematics and Computation](https://sites.google.com/view/icmc2021/home?authuser=0)